Mizuno Ekiden: 2017

 The third edition of Mizuno Ekiden took place on 19 August, 4pm at The Promontory @ Marina Bay.
 Close to 4,000 runners participated in the race, which flagged off at 4.30pm.
 In the 21.1 km corporate category, a team from the Singapore Prison Service, consisting of Cleeve Mu, Ramesh Palaniandy, Yew Meng Tan and Zainul Arrifin came out tops, completing the race in 1hr 24min to walk away with over $2,000 worth of cash and vouchers, and retained their title for the second year running.
 Mark Calton, Takuya Sawada, Creighton Connolly, Yuta Suda won the 42.195 km open category, clocking in at 2hr 36min while team F1 Runners won the 21.1 km open category (1 hr 20min).

+2020

+In response to COVID-19 restrictions, the inaugural Mizuno Ekiden Singapore Online Race was held in 2020, organized by Mizuno in partnership with Spacebib, a social race platform.
+This marked the first-ever virtual edition of the event.